1425

 The Duke of Gloucester and the Duke of Burgundy

-The New Year 1425 opened badly for the Duke of Gloucester in Hainault.
+The New Year 1425 opened badly for the Duke of Gloucester.
+He and Countess Jacqueline had arrived in Hainault in 1424 to reclaim Jacqueline’s patrimony of Hainault, Holland and Zeeland.

 Gloucester referred to a treaty of peace between himself and Burgundy (did he mean the Anglo-Burgundian alliance?).
-He pointed out that he had not infringed it, on the contrary he had taken great care when his army passed through Artois and across Burgundian territory that none of Burgundy’s subjects should be harmed in any way.
-His honour would never permit him to attack an ally, and he was sure that Burgundy was of the same mind.
+He pointed out that he had not infringed it; on the contrary he had taken great care when his army passed through Artois and across Burgundian territory that none of Burgundy’s subjects should be harmed.
+His honour would never permit him to attack an ally, and he was sure that Burgundy must feel the same.

 Gloucester claimed that he had not come to Hainault to acquire any territories but those to which he was entitled as Jacqueline’s husband.
 As Count of Hainault he was willing to accommodate Burgundy, but if he had to, he would fight to the death to defend ‘his’ county.
 The fault of provoking a war would not be his.
 He reiterated that he could not believe the reports he had heard and he hoped Burgundy could be persuaded to change his mind.
 He would then do everything in his power to assist Burgundy in whatever way he could (2).

 Did Gloucester believe what he said?
-All his life he remained blinkered when it came to comprehending any position other than own, and he was not above lying to achieve his ends, but he may genuinely never have considered, or understood, Burgundy’s ambitions.
+All his life he was blinkered when it came to comprehending any position other than own, and he was not above lying to achieve his ends, but he may genuinely never have considered, or understood, Burgundy’s ambition to possess the Low Countries.

 Burgundy’s reply to Gloucester refuted every accusation Gloucester had made.
 He called Gloucester a bare faced liar and declared that Gloucester had insulted him and impugned his honour.
 Unlike Gloucester, he had done nothing underhand and had spoken nothing but the truth.
-Burgundy challenged Gloucester to settle their differences under the laws of chivalry, to avoid a war and the shedding of Christian blood, by meeting in single combat (3).
+Burgundy challenged Gloucester settle their differences under the laws of chivalry by meeting in single combat to avoid a war and the shedding of Christian blood (3).

-From Mons at the end of March Gloucester dispatched a bombastic reply to Burgundy, accepting the challenge and naming St George’s Day, 23 April, as the day of combat, with the Duke of Bedford to act as judge (7).
+Gloucester dispatched a bombastic reply to Burgundy at the end of March, accepting the challenge and naming St George’s Day, 23 April, as the day of combat, with the Duke of Bedford to act as judge (6).

-The Duke of Bedford was angry with both belligerents, but throughout the critical period from January to March 1425, he did his best to persuade them to settle their differences.
+Bedford was angry with both belligerents, but throughout the critical period from January to March 1425, he did his best to persuade them to settle their differences.
 He sent his councillors Raoul Roussel and Raoul Le Sage to Hainault to reason with Gloucester.
-The Minority Council sent William Bruges Garter King of Arms to Gloucester, probably on Bedford’s instructions, ‘upon certain especial causes and matters’ (8).
+The Minority Council sent Garter King of Arms to Gloucester, probably on Bedford’s instructions, ‘upon certain especial causes and matters’ (7).

-Bedford also sent Gilles de Duremont, Abbot of Fécamp as his personal envoy to the Duke of Burgundy.
-Duremont was a client of Burgundy as well as Bedford’s councillor and he made several fruitless journeys to Dijon, ‘for certain great matters and affairs for the appeasing of Gloucester and Brabant.’(9).
+Bedford also sent Gilles de Durmont, Abbot of Fécamp as his personal envoy to the Duke of Burgundy.
+Durmont was a client of Burgundy as well as Bedford’s councillor and he made several fruitless journeys to Dijon, ‘for certain great matters and affairs for the appeasing of Gloucester and Brabant.’(8).
 Gloucester was not the only one refusing to listen to Bedford’s pleas.

 (1) Vaughan, Philip, p.
 36 (John of Bavaria’s death).